 - Plastic bags are not compostable.
 Plastic bags made of bioplastics are compostable but they have not made their way to the grocery checkout stand.

-Trash tossed in landfills requires oxygen and moisture in order to decompose, and even in the best conditions plastic does not biodegrade.
+Trash tossed in landfills requires oxygen and moisture in order to decompose, and even in the best conditions, plastic does not biodegrade.
 Many U.S. landfills do not have “ideal” conditions for trash to decompose.
-You’ve probably seen an article or picture of something that goes like this “scientist pulls a newspaper from 1960 out of landfill and it is still perfectly readable”.
+You’ve probably seen an article or picture of something that goes like this “scientist pulls a newspaper from 1960 out of a landfill and it is still perfectly readable.”

 - Paper bags will decompose in nature, more quickly when exposed to moisture.